Janon04/onecuponetree/README.md

 - Django community for the excellent framework
 - Font Awesome for icons
 - Unsplash for placeholder images
-- All contributors and supporters of the One Cup One Tree Initiative
+- All contributors and supporters of the One Cup Initiative

 ---